Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 We have successfully implemented mutants into the RSI model shellcode runner, preventing multiple instances of payload.exe from running.
 Note that it does NOT prevent additional beacons on the machine created via different methods, like through Cobalt Strikes Shinject command.
 What are the limitations of this capability as it has been implemented?

-The shellcode runner logic checks for the existence of a specific named mutant; if the mutant name is static and hardcoded into the runner, it would prevent, for example, the payload being able to be run from a medium integrity prompt and then again from a high integrity prompt.
+The shellcode runner logic checks for the existence of a specific named mutant; if the mutant name is static and hardcoded into the runner, it would prevent, for example, the payload being able to be ran by different users on the same machine.
 This is undesirable as one might obtain code execution in a privileged context and wish to use it to kick another beacon.
 Another possible limitation exists when talking about alternate communication channels; suppose there is a long standing, infrequently calling back DNS beacon that has been maintained until the time comes for active effects against the machine, at which point an HTTPS beacon is desired due to their vastly superior data transfering abilities.
 If the mutant name is hardcoded into each generated payload, this alternate channel beacon would be prevented from running by the presence of the mutant from the DNS beacon.

 To address these issues name generation for the mutant has been made dynamic.
 The mutant name will now comprise of two parts: